 - Patients with ovarian function but who cannot use their eggs because of transmissible genetic abnormalities, repeated failures in previous IVF cycles or because they are over 40 years old.

-This last cause is the most frequent since with age the quality of the eggs decreases: the probability that the embryos obtained have chromosomal abnormalities that compromise their viability and cause abortions increases.
-The chances of having a child with Down syndrome are also significantly increased.
+This last cause is the most frequent.
+The quality of the eggs decreases with age increasing the probability that the embryos obtained have chromosomal abnormalities that compromise their viability and cause miscarriage.
+The chances of having a child with Down Syndrome are also significantly increased.

 Chosing the egg donor